Table of Contents

 Plus, keyword tools really only give guesstimates of the potential opportunity.
 This data alone shouldn’t determine the final selection for you.

 To get the full picture, you need to analyze the SERP itself, looking at the top results for the keyword you’re considering.
 What will this accomplish?
 It’ll help you understand:

 Speaking of which, what might a first-page ranking opportunity look like?
 You might find that:

 Now that we know what SERP analysis is, what it accomplishes, and what kinds of signals you should be looking for, let’s talk about how to do it.

-There are countless content analysis tools available to help you plan your content.
+There are countless content analysis tools available to help you plan your SEO content strategy.
 Here’s a brief overview of three of them.

 The simplest way to do content analysis is to head over to Google, type in a keyword, and see what shows up.
 Once you get past the ads, look at what websites are ranking the highest.
 If they’re mostly major sites like Wikipedia or authorities in your industry, your website may not be able to compete.
 But if there are weaker websites ranking, you may be able to overtake them.
 In that case, move to the next step.

 Next, take note of similarities between the top results in the SERP.
 Do they all have a similar focus or format?
 Are they all product pages, blog posts, etcetera?
 Are they a similar length and, if so, what’s the ballpark range?
 Finding common threads can help you understand what searchers are looking for when they type your keyword into Google.

 Additionally, look at any SERP features such as the “People also ask” section, featured snippets, and FAQs.
 These can all give you a better understanding of what a comprehensive piece of content on the topic needs to include.
 Based on this analysis, you should have a pretty good idea of if and how you can rank for a particular keyword.

 But what if you’d like to simplify and speed up some of this work?
 Here are two other tools that can help.